FlyingDutchmanGames/battle_box/README.md

 - Clean up matchspecs with Ex2Ms
 - Tests around rejecting games in the client
 - Add a color to the gamebot so the games look different
+- Add matchmaker interface to the game engine
 #### Client
 - Add specs to the python client
   - Provide an API key for a banned user